estridge2014/Amazon_Vine_Analysis/README.md

 Reference Amazon Vine Analysis ETL [here](https://github.com/estridge2014/Amazon_Vine_Analysis/blob/main/Amazon_Reviews_ETL.ipynb)

-For this analysis I've created an Amazon Web Services RDS database with tables in PgAdmin (an open source management tool for PostgreSQL).
-I extracted data from the reviews of entire US digital music purchases dataset from amazon into a spark DataFrame.
-Then transformed the DataFrame into four separate DataFrames that matched table schema in PgAdmin shown below.
+For this analysis, I created an **Amazon Web Services (AWS) RDS database** and used **PgAdmin**, an open-source management tool for PostgreSQL, to manage the database tables.

+To process the data, I extracted the reviews from the complete **US Digital Music Purchases** dataset provided by Amazon into a **Spark DataFrame**.
+The DataFrame was then transformed into four separate DataFrames, each designed to match the schema of the tables in PgAdmin.
+These tables are shown below.

 #### Customers DF